4ndrewparr/DCGAN-landscapes/README.md

 # DCGAN-landscapes

-Deep Convolutional GAN trained to generate landscapes paintings.
+Deep Convolutional GAN trained to generate landscapes paintings. *(work in progress)*

 ![alt text](https://github.com/4ndyparr/DCGAN-landscapes/blob/master/landscapes.png)
 I am still trying different training configurations, but this is a sample of generated images by the best model so far.